alpenwasser/improc/README.md

 ### Trimming and Output File Dimensions

-The  output file  dimensions will  be appliet **after** the  trimming has  been done.
+The  output file  dimensions will  be applied **after** the  trimming has  been done.
 So  the output  file dimensions will indeed be what  has been specified, unaffected by the trimming.